1. What does this tool do

 - Pan and zoom — Click and drag the canvas background to pan.
 Use the mouse wheel to zoom in and out.

-- Export — Use Export JSON to download the mind map for re-import later.
-Use Export PNG to download an image of the current view.
+- Export — Use Export JSON to download for re-import later.
+Use Export PNG to download an image.

 - Import — Click Import JSON to load a previously exported mind map from a file.